You must have heard the tales of Mughal Emperor Akbar, his longing pain to bear a child, his famous chief, Birbal, and his ‘Navratans’ (Nine Gems)!

 Upon reaching the site of Sikandra, the first architecture that you encounter after the ticketing window is the Lodi Tomb of Sikandra.
-Don’t confuse it with Sikander Lodi’s tomb which is Lodi Gardens, Delhi.
+Please don’t confuse it with Sikander Lodi’s tomb in Lodi Gardens, Delhi.
 It’s an anonymous tomb belonging to the Lodi dynasty as per its architecture.

 The mausoleum was at a height, so I climbed up.
 It looks like a square-shaped architecture, but the corners have been cut to make it octagonal.
 There is a hall in the middle surrounded by four spacious rooms from all sides.

-The architecture is made up of thick plastered over the top.
+The architecture is thick plaster over the top.
 There is also a finish of lime.
-The dome is destroyed but I can say that it resembles some domes of Delhi.
+The dome is destroyed, but I can say it resembles some Delhi domes.
 Hence, this must have been of the Lodi dynasty.

-Further, as you move forward there’s another small yet attractive palace called the Kanch Mahal.
+Further, as you move forward, there’s another small yet attractive palace called the Kanch Mahal.
 Jahangir used this palace as his hunting ground.
-Built from 1605-1619, it was also used as a harem i.e. women’s abode.
-It was built from 1605-1619.
+Built from 1605-to 1619, it was also used as a harem, i.e., a women’s abode.

 This square-shaped palace is a double-storeyed building, with rooms on the top and bottom floors constructed in a similar series.
-On the upper part, two forged vents are facing outwards and the same vents are also on the right and left sides.
+Two forged vents are facing outwards on the upper part, and the same vents are also on the right and left sides.